imperva/dsfkit/deploy/modules/agentless-gw/README.md

 * An EBS volume for storage
 * A security group to allow the required network access to and from the DSF Hub instance
 * An IAM role with relevant policies
-* An AWS secret containing the secret required for attaching new agentless gateways
 * An AWS Elastic Network Interface (ENI)

-The EC2 instance and EBS volume provide the computing and storage resources needed to run the DSF Hub software.
+The EC2 instance and EBS volume provide the computing and storage resources needed to run the DSF agentless gateway software.
 The security group controls the inbound and outbound traffic to the instance, while the IAM role grants the necessary permissions to access AWS resources.
-The AWS secret is used in the process of attaching new agentless gateways to the DSF Hub.

 ## Inputs